Diabetes Mellitus Type 2 In Children

 Diabetes mellitus type 2 is a disease that affects how your child's body uses glucose (sugar).
 Insulin helps move sugar out of the blood so it can be used for energy.
 Normally, when the blood sugar level increases, the pancreas makes more insulin.
 Type 2 diabetes develops because either the body cannot make enough insulin, or it cannot use the insulin correctly.

 AFTER YOU LEAVE:

 - Hypoglycemic medicine: This medicine decreases the amount of sugar in your child's blood.
 Give this medicine exactly as directed.
 Your child can develop hypoglycemia (low blood sugar) or hyperglycemia (high blood sugar) if he does not take the right amount.

 - Insulin: Insulin may be needed if diabetes cannot be controlled with nutrition, exercise, or other diabetes medicine.
 Insulin can be injected or given through an insulin pump.
-Ask your child's primary healthcare provider which method is best for your child.
+Ask your child's healthcare provider which method is best for your child.
 You and your child will be taught how to give insulin injections if this is the best method for him.
 Give your child insulin as directed.
 Too much insulin may cause his blood sugar level to go too low.

 - Give your child's medicine as directed: Call your child's healthcare provider if you think the medicine is not working as expected.
 Tell him if your child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs your child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.
 Throw away old medicine lists.

 Follow up with your child's healthcare provider as directed:

 Your child will need more tests every 3 months.
 He will need yearly eye exams to check for retinopathy.
-Your child's primary healthcare provider will refer your child to a dietitian.
+Your child's healthcare provider will refer your child to a dietitian.
 Write down your questions so you remember to ask them during your visits.